Reviews You Can Rely On

 How Important is the Material?

 Certain material choices and construction designs can improve the chances of keeping your bike secured.
 Higher-quality locks will use thicker materials to deter thieves from using hand tools such as bolt cutters.
-Additionally, reputable brands will create designs that help avoid the possibility of a thief utilizing leverage to pop off locks.
+Additionally, reputable brands will create designs that help prevent thieves from using leverage to pop off locks.
 Paying attention to material selection and design features can mean the difference between a thief successfully breaking your lock or moving on to easier targets.

 Conclusion

-If you're curious about the best bike accessories like a bike computer, bike pump, or a comfortable seat, we've done extensive testing to uncover the top bike gear on the market.
+If you're curious about the best bike accessories (like a top-rated bike computer, pumps for your bike tires, or a comfortable seat), we've done extensive testing to uncover the top bike gear on the market.